code4it-dev/c4it-hugo/content/article/2025/117-httplogging/index.md

 We have talked several times about logging.
 But we mostly focused on the logs written manually.

-In this article, we are going to learn how to log incoming HTTP requests to help us understand how our ASP.NET APIs are being used from the outside.
+In this article, we are going to learn how to log incoming HTTP requests to help us understand how our APIs are being used from the outside.

-## Descrizione progetto, SEQ, Postman, demo vuota
+## Scaffolding the empty project

-To showcase this type of logging, I created an ASP.NET 8 API.
+To showcase this type of logging, I created an ASP.NET API.
 It's a very simple application, with CRUD operations on an in-memory collection.

 ```cs